 The core requirements of the psychology major provide students with a grounding in the primary areas of the discipline and for understanding the basics of human behavior.

-Students must maintain a C grade in all courses required for the major.
+Students must maintain a C grade in all courses required for the major or the minor.